lcyeo6/maharaja/README.md

 # MAHARAJA
-Project is run in Anaconda - Spyder https://github.com/lcyeo6/maharaja
+Project is run using Anaconda - Spyder https://github.com/lcyeo6/maharaja

-## Review text Prediction - User Interface
+## Review Text Prediction - User Interface
 ### Files needed
 frontend.py, preprocess_user_input, svm_prediction.py, lexicon_prediction.py

-### How to run
+### How to Run?
 1. Open and run frontend.py
 2. A new window will appear
 3. Input review text that you want to predict